spyse/bamara/README.md

-barma
+bamara
 =====

-Boilerplate fpr Backbone.Marionette with requireJS
+Boilerplate for Backbone.Marionette with requireJS